ninjas1337/Arc-Vectors/README.md

 **Why it helps the planner.** Burns become operators on arcs; we can sweep DSM/burn timing and compare resultant paths by one-number metrics (Δv, TOF, curvature/“smoothness”) before/alongside full integrations.

+Prior art.
+AVA doesn’t claim new math.
+It likely overlaps with established approaches (e.g., spline/segment methods, optimal control, geometric mechanics).
+I wasn’t aware of the relevant threads when I started; pointers are welcome and I’ll align/cite.
+The goal here is an intuition-first arc packaging plus tooling for trajectory planning.

 **Maintainer:** Sanjin Redzic
 **Status:** Early prototype (seeking contributors)